 One of the advantages of PAE is the lack of sexual side effects associated with other procedures for BPH, such as incontinence, impotence, retrograde ejaculation and erectile dysfunction.
-In fact, about one third of patients experience an improvement in sexual function.
+In fact, about one-third of patients experience an improvement in sexual function.

-Studies of PAE
+Safety and Effectiveness of PAE

-In a recent (September 2014) study, 13 men with BPH and lower urinary tract symptoms underwent PAE and were followed up for a mean of 244 days.
+In one study, 13 men with BPH and lower urinary tract symptoms underwent PAE and were followed up for a mean of 244 days.
 The procedure was technically successful in 12 of the patients (92 percent).
 In the one remaining patient, atherosclerosis and tortuosity prevented the procedure from going forward.
 At 12 months there was a mean reduction in prostate volume of 28 percent, and the patients showed marked improvements in the International Prostate Symptoms Score (IPSS), quality of life, and International Index of Erectile Function (IIEF).